 What is PRP?

-Platelet-rich plasma, or PRP, is a substance that’s thought to promote healing when injected.
+Platelet Rich Plasma, or PRP, is a method that uses your own blood to promote healing.
+Blood is taken from the patient and then spun thru a centrifuge.
+This spinning method seperates all your bloodcells resulting in a Plasma concentrate which is injected into specific area of concern.
 Plasma is a component of your blood that contains special “factors,” or proteins, that help your blood to clot.
 It also contains proteins that support cell growth.
 Researchers have produced PRP by isolating plasma from blood and concentrating it.

-The idea is that injecting PRP into damaged tissues will stimulate your body to grow new, healthy cells and promote healing.
+The platelet rich plasma solution is injected into damaged tissues to stimulate your body to grow new, healthy cells and promote healing.
 Because the tissue growth factors are more concentrated in the prepared growth injections, researchers think the body’s tissues may heal faster.

 What are the purposes of PRP injections?